The Age of Responsibility: When to Give Major Money to the Next Generation

 An irrevocable trust for the benefit of a young person can contain a statement that says something like: If something should happen, and the young person qualifies as having special needs, then the trustee is authorized to open a Special Needs Trust.
 Such a trust would fund the living expenses of the beneficiary but not disqualify the person from getting government aid.
 This can also apply to young people who have known health or behavioral issues.
 They may be fine now but worse off in five or 10 years.
 The trust would have guidelines the trustee can use to determine if the beneficiary’s condition is deteriorating and what to do in response.

-This is not an easy decision.
-This is why we work closely with clients to explore how to transfer assets to the next generation in a way that enables young people, furthers the family legacy and makes the most sense financially for everyone involved.”
+At LNW, we work closely with our clients to explore how to transfer assets to their next generations in ways that enable young people, further the family legacy and make the most sense financially for everyone involved.

 Mind Their Money Personality